Show me the money: Senate and House ready to negotiate health care spending

-Hospital funding, nursing training and providing women access to long-acting reversible contraception are among the issues that House and Senate health care “conferees” will negotiate in the next three weeks as legislators try to bring the 2022 Legislative Session to an end.
+Hospital funding, nursing training and providing women access to long-acting reversible contraception are among the issues that House and Senate health care conferees will negotiate in the next three weeks as legislators try to bring the Session to a close.

-The Senate has proposed in its recommended budget spending $47.8 billion on health care and social service programs including $13.9 billion in state funds.
-The House, meanwhile, has recommended in its proposed budget spending $47 billion including $13.9 billion in state funds.
+The Senate has proposed in its recommended budget spending $47.8 billion on health care and social service programs, including $13.9 billion in state funds.
+The House has recommended in its proposed budget spending $47 billion, including $13.9 billion in state funds.

-The House and Senate have passed spending plans that eliminate state funding to enhance the Medicaid rates 26 hospitals across the state receive.
+The House and Senate have passed spending plans that eliminate state funding to enhance the Medicaid rates 26 hospitals receive.
 Those hospitals qualify for the “critical care funds” because of the amount of Medicaid care they provide.

 But the House’s decision to take $100 million from Florida hospitals to help beef up the numbers of nurses in the state is not a done deal, Senate President Wilton Simpson told reporters on Thursday.